collective/collective.listingviews/src/collective/listingviews/tests/listingviews.rst

 >>> browser.getControl('Save').click()

-Because we restricted which types the view can be applied to we won't see the portlet on the folder.
-We also aren't able to select that view from the display menu because this is a folder not a Page.
+Now whenever you view a news item you will get a portlet on the left hand side.
+We can see

+- a portlet with the heading ``Publication Info``.
+- Our portlet shows data about the context item (in this case item1)
+- and because item1 has no contents we have an empty list in the listing part of the portlet.

 >>> browser.getLink('folder1').click()
->>> 'portlet-listing-news-item-info' in browser.contents
-False
->>> 'There was an error while rendering the portlet' in browser.contents False
->>> browser.getLink('Publication Info')
-Traceback (most recent call last):
-...
-LinkNotFoundError

-Now whenever you view a news item you will get a portlet on the left hand side.
-We can see a portlet with the heading ``Publication Info``.
-Our portlet shows data about the context item (in this case item1) and because item1 has no contents we have an empty list in the listing part of the portlet.

 >>> browser.getLink('item1').click()
 >>> print browser.contents
 <...